nefarius/BthPS3/README.md

 ## How to build

 Knowledge on how to build and (test-)sign Windows drivers is required for creating usable builds.
-This is outside of the scope of project documentation.
+This is outside of the scope of the project documentation.

 <details>